-The Starboard was created for "surf-style" meaning a maximum of maneuvering/turning on the wave.
-Even though it has six liters more than the tested Kodes 87, its visibly less wide, while the twinzer slot boxes are comparably far apart under a swallowtail.
+The Starboard was created for "surf-style" sailing meaning a maximum of maneuvering/turning on the wave.
+Even though it has six liters more than the tested Kodes 87, its visibly less wide, while the twinzer Slot Boxes are comparably far apart under a swallow tail.
 In comparison to the Kode, the NuEvo was meant as a purebred twinzer, meaning there is no single-fin option on this board.
-Equipment, meaning perfect straps and soft pads are absolute top quality
+Equipment, meaning perfect straps and soft pads are absolute top quality.

 The NuEvo is not as much a a specialist tool as some of the other boards in the testing group, but side- and side-offshore conditions or strong winds will make it shine.
 Experienced wave riders who are looking for a light-wind/big wave board will fall in love with it.
 For spots like Klitmöller to Guincho the Kode Wave is the more allroundy, but not less radical alternative with more speed potential.

 To go the the NuEvo Product page, click here